ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 }
 ```

 Our Rust-based spec of the Math Bounty stage states that an `ErgoBox` which has an address of `94hWSMqgxHtRNEWoKrJFGVNQEYX34zfX68FNxWr` is a valid `MathBountyBox`.
 Furthermore this means that no matter what Ergs/registers/tokens the `ErgoBox` has inside, it is still considered a valid `MathBountyBox`.
-For our use case, this is a valid spec for what we were going for.
+For our simple use case, this is a valid spec for what are going for.

----

-Next up, we are going to implement the `new` method so that a `MathBountyBox` can be created.
+Lastly to finish up with the `MathBountyBox`, we are going to implement the `new` method so that a `MathBountyBox` can be created.

 ```rust
 impl MathBountyBox {